 Because of the “special” laws regarding cannabis, many CBD products are legal to trade after fulfilling certain conditions, even though they originate from the illegal cannabis plant.
 CBD products have been prospering in their newfound popularity and the CBD market is only growing bigger with every passing day.
 You may even think this “new” hype could be a subconscious yearning for the past comfort of cannabis in everyday life.

 However, the bigger the hype, the wider the different spectrums of products appear: CBD isn’t only sold in form of oils, sprays, ointments, bath additions, or tampons anymore.
-Oh no- you’ll also find CBD products that claim they’ll give your furry companions a new perspective on life, or that a pair of training shorts containing CBD may help you become the next greatest world athlete, or even that resting your head on CBD-infused pillows will give you the nights rest of a lifetime.
+Oh no- you’ll also find CBD products like Vape Pens that claim they’ll give your furry companions a new perspective on life, or that a pair of training shorts containing CBD may help you become the next greatest world athlete, or even that resting your head on CBD-infused pillows will give you the nights rest of a lifetime.
 After all, supply always follows demand.

 7. Cannabis and coffee